-Most vaccinations are administered by an injection underneath the skin of the neck.
+An injection administers most vaccinations underneath the skin of the neck.
 But the vaccine for kennel cough is usually administered as a nasal spray.
 The nasal spray offers immediate as well as long-lasting protection.

 Vaccinations Overweighs Side Effects

 It is uncommon for vaccinations to cause any side effects.
-However, If you are worried I will explain some side effects.
-It is important to understand that protection from potentially life-threatening diseases hugely outweighs the small to almost zero risks of developing any side effects.
+However, If you are worried, I will explain some side effects.
+It is essential to understand that protection from potentially life-threatening diseases hugely outweighs the small to almost zero risks of developing any side effects.

 Symptoms may include (Side Effects) :

 Fever, Sluggishness, Loss of appetite, Facial or paw swelling, Vomiting and/or Diarrhea, Pain or swelling around the injection site.
-As you can see these are mild symptoms and they can be ignored.
-However, if your dog started to experience more severe symptoms as Collapse, difficulty breathing, seizures (anaphylactic shock) or even severe facial swelling, vomiting or lethargy, you should contact your veterinarian immediately.
+As you can see, these are mild symptoms, and they can be ignored.
+However, if your dog started to experience more severe symptoms such as Collapse, difficulty breathing, seizures (anaphylactic shock), severe facial swelling, vomiting or lethargy.
+You should contact your veterinarian immediately.
 But understand that these are unlikely to happen.

 Let’s Keep our Dogs Healthy and Happy – Enjoy the moment

-It is understandable now how the vaccine works and how or when to use them which is really important to protect dogs in their weak periods and of course to keep their bodies prepared for any threat in the future.
+It is understandable now how the vaccine works.
+How or when to use vaccines.
+A vaccine is vital to protect your dogs in their weak times.
+Of course, to keep their bodies prepared for any threat in the future.

 In the end, I want to say that Dogs are just our new Children in our houses, let’s keep them happy and protected to gain a precious loyal friend in our life.
-As I feel happy about vaccinating my pet we should all feel that because we can sleep peacefully without worrying about our pet’s health.
+As I feel delighted about vaccinating my pet, we should all feel that because we can sleep peacefully without worrying about our pet’s health.